kineticsystem/vscode_ros2/README.md

 ## Development on Docker

 VSCode can be used to develop on Docker.
-You must install an extension called Dev Containers which you can use to connect to running containers.
+You must install an extension called Microsoft Dev Containers which you can use to connect to running containers.
 You can easily install your local VSCode extensions into the container.

 <img height="80px" src="svg/dev_container_extension.svg">

 More information here: https://code.visualstudio.com/docs/devcontainers/attach-container

+## Additional extensions

+**Microsoft Pylance**: This is a powerful tool that enhances the Python development experience in Visual Studio Code by providing tools for code analysis, error checking, code navigation, and code completion.

+**Microsoft Back Formatter:** An automatic Python code formatter.

 ## TODO